Fees

 Business Rules

-Public Adjusters cannot designate a home state.
+- Public Adjusters may not designate a DHS.

 - Alabama